Museum Textile Services

 Our Team

-Museum Textile Services was founded by Camille Myers Breeze in 1999.
+Museum Textile Services, LLC, was founded by Camille Myers Breeze in 1999.
 We are located in the historic Ballardvale section of Andover, Massachusetts.
 Once a center of textile manufacturing, the first worsted wool in America, as well as the first wool flannel, were made in our small neighborhood.
 We are proud to once again be making textile history in Ballardvale.

 Camille Myers Breeze